-This schedule allows for the direct or functional allocation of expenses to a particular chain component, as if the chain component had incurred the cost itself.
+These schedules allow for the direct or functional allocation of expenses to a particular chain component, as if the chain component had incurred the cost itself.
 Examples are depreciation on assets recorded on the books of the Home Office, but utilized by only one individual chain component, and interest on notes or mortgages held for specific chain components.
 Each component to which direct or functional allocations are made should be listed in Column 1 as related or non-related, (defined in CMS-15, Chapter 10), with appropriate allocations by type of expense in Columns 2-5.
 Each type of allocation and its basis should be listed in a separate column and described in the heading at the top of each column.
-If necessary, attach a separate sheet to describe the basis of allocation used.
 Allocation by component should agree with Schedule H of the cost report for each related provider.